jeroen1243/SaferWebReport/README.md

 # SaferWebReport
-Overview of all locations where people can report phishing and other malicious sites
+Overview of all locations where people can report phishing and other malicious sites.
+Feel free to add sites, api's, mailadresses, etc. that didnn't yet make it in the list.

 # Anti-Phishing and Anti-Malware Reporting